krsmanovic/block-shodan-stretchoid/README.md

 ## MikroTik box

-- Create new script user and check if ssh keys work
+- Create new script user and ssh keys
 - Check if your firewall facility matches the bash address list parameters

 Other lists are optional, but I've left them in the `mikrotik-fw-example.rsc` file just to illustrate desired positioning of the firewall rules.